mreithub/go-faster/README.md

 ```

-At any point in time you can call `GetSnapshot()` to obtain a deep copy of the measurements.
+At any point in time you can call `TakeSnapshot()` to obtain a deep copy of the measurements.